- Addressing Bribery and Favouritism in the Tanzanian Health Sector

 Research activities included a semi-systematic literature review on the influence of behavioural factors on corruption and a comparative analysis of the relative effectiveness of different interventions aimed at tackling petty corruption.

 With a focus in the health sector, the field research produced evidence suggesting that social expectations, social norms and shared mental models reinforce attitudes of acceptance vis-a-vis certain practices of corruption in Tanzania and Uganda.

 In Rwanda, despite similar social norms to Tanzania and Uganda, corruption has become a behaviour that is socially condemned This can be explained by the Rwandan government’s stronger approach to anti-corruption, as well as to the implementation of behavioural insights to public policy such as environmental cues and educational campaigns to promote integrity and communal wellbeing.

 Dedicated policy briefs distill the practical implications of the research for practitioners.
 A comparative analysis delves into the importance of considering behavioural insights to improve anti-corruption outcomes.

 The Public Governance team is working on a cross-divisional project aimed at understanding and tackling the corruption and trafficking networks driving the illegal wildlife trade between East Africa and Southeast Asia.
-The project is funded by PMI Impact and is part of a wider Basel Institute programme focused on intelligence- and research-led action against wildlife trafficking.
+The project is funded by PMI Impact and is part of the Basel Institute's Green Corruption programme.